CriminalJusticeProgramsOnline.com

 Working as a Correctional Officer

 A career as a correctional officer will give you the opportunity to work directly with inmates as they are rehabilitated.
-This is a good career for those interested in security, and it offers a steady job outlook with good pay.
+Both challenging and rewarding, this career field is specifically designed for individuals with a passion for our criminal justice system.

-The Bureau of Labor Statistics reports that the demand for correctional officers will remain relatively steady through 2022.
 Though there is still a strong need for correctional officers, a downward trend in crime and a move toward shorter sentences means that state governments may not need as many correctional officers as they have in the past.
 However, job prospects in the private sector are growing, as many public authorities develop private contracts for prison services.
+Between 2019 and 2029, this profession will see about 33,000 annual job openings due to a blend of new job growth, retirements, and natural job turnover.

 • Court advocacy